Lowers costs, improves energy efficiency, and speed of business.

 Using communication and reporting templates, the communication pipeline was streamlined by establishing a uniform process for information sharing, including weekly status reports from every agency.

-A data center information management tool was set up as a repository for all consolidation documents and accessible by agency IT staff and the data center team.
+A data gathering, sharing, and monitoring tool was set up as a repository for all consolidation documents and accessible by agency IT staff and the data center team.
 This ensured everyone was working from the same set of data and a clear process for tracking action items.

 Complexity Simplified & Risks Mitigated